Larry Semon: Career

 Semon also spent freely in his personal life, with frequent long-distance travel.
 Director Norman Taurog recalled that by the mid-1920s Semon would hand a script to him and then depart for New York, leaving Taurog to film the script with stunt double Bill Hauber impersonating Semon.
 Upon Semon's return to Hollywood, Taurog would film close-ups of Semon to fit into the action filmed with Hauber.

 Semon tried to reverse his money problems by entering the more lucrative field of feature films.
-He produced and starred in a few features in the mid-1920s, including the financial disaster The Wizard of Oz in 1925; but by 1927 he was back in short subjects released through Educational Pictures.
+He produced and starred in a few features in the mid-1920s, including the financial disaster The Wizard of Oz in 1925; by 1927, however, he was back in short subjects released through Educational Pictures.
 After filing for bankruptcy in March 1928, Semon returned to vaudeville.
 While traveling on the vaudeville circuit, he suffered a nervous breakdown and went back to Los Angeles.